UI 45x13x6 [C323] / N38 - badge holder

 - They do not lose power over time - after approximately 10 years, their strength decreases by only ~1% (theoretically),

-- Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical devices or various technologically advanced devices.
+- Significant importance in the industry of new technologies – are utilized in hard drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets are risky, if swallowed, which is crucial in the aspect of protecting young children.
-Furthermore, miniscule components of these devices have the potential to hinder the diagnostic process when they are in the body.
+- Health risk to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of children's health.
+It's also worth noting that small elements of these magnets can complicate diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.